hajkmap/NodeHoster/README.md

 I wanted to provide a way to host a NodeJS application on Windows server, without the hassle of dealing with setting up PM2 as a service etc. I also wanted to use the provided Windows Authentication from IIS, and pass the logged on user to the NodeJS application.

+## .NET Version and Visual Studio

+Supported by .Net 8.0 and Visual Studio 2022

 ## Application structure

 The application contains three parts: